haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

     located (in this case, the rule refers to them using `${input}` and `${output}`).

-In particular, such a design fits the needs of the Haskell Language Server, which needs to be able to:

-  1. Query the package for all its pre-build rules.
-  2. Find out all the rules that have become stale and need to be re-run.
-  3. Execute individual rules.

-However, the textual description of rules presented above suffers from some limitations that would make migrating existing packages with `Custom` build-type difficult.
-In particular, one often wants to allow rules to depend on each other in a more dynamic manner.
-For example, consider how one might want to query an external executable in order to determine the dependency structure; say by running [`ghc -M`](https://downloads.haskell.org/ghc/latest/docs/users_guide/separate_compilation.html#makefile-dependencies) on a root Haskell module in order to compute a build graph.
+Unfortunately, the textual description of rules presented above suffers from some limitations that would make migrating existing packages with `Custom` build-type difficult.
+In particular, one often wants to allow rules to depend on each other in a more dynamic manner, for example if one needs to query an external executable in order to determine the dependency structure; say by running [`ghc -M`](https://downloads.haskell.org/ghc/latest/docs/users_guide/separate_compilation.html#makefile-dependencies) on a root Haskell module in order to compute a build graph (or `gcc -M`, etc).

 ### Motivation: a simplistic first design